 Whichever reasoning processes and research methods were used, the final conclusion is critical, determining success or failure.
 If an otherwise excellent experiment is summarized by a weak conclusion, the results will not be taken seriously.

-Failure is poor experimental design, or flaws in the reasoning processes, which invalidate the results.
+Failure lies in poor experimental design, or flaws in the reasoning processes, which invalidate the results.
 As long as the research process is robust and well designed, then the findings are sound, and the process of drawing conclusions begins.

 The key is to establish what the results mean.
 How are they applied to the world?